 In addition, if your workouts are particularly intense or taking place in hot conditions, then the underwear you’re wearing will absorb all the sweat from your skin.
 Your compression shorts don’t get damp, because they are designed with materials that wick moisture away.

-Wearing damp undershorts underneath your compressions shorts will affect the ability of your compression shorts to remove the moisture, meaning you’ll be wearing damp shorts for the whole of your workout.
+Wearing damp undershorts underneath your compression shorts will affect the ability of your compression shorts to remove moisture, meaning you’ll be wearing damp shorts for the whole of your workout.

 Do You Wear Compression Shorts Under Running Shorts?